ibm-developer/generator-ibm-service-enablement/generators/service-alert-notification/templates/node/README.md

 ###  LocalDevConfig

-This is where your local configuration is stored for AppID.
+This is where your local configuration is stored for Alert Notification.
 ```
 {
   "alert_notification_url": "{{url}}", // server url for alert notification